Kacper-Pietkun/Stock-Trading-With-Neat-Algorithm/README.md

 ### Main features
-  - NEAT algorithm
+  - using NEAT algorithm to trade stocks
-  - naive algorithm
+  - using naive algorithm to trade stocks
   - MACD and SIGNAL
   - S&P 500 stock data